grain-lang/grain/stdlib/runtime/unsafe/wasmref.md

 i31GetU: (ref: WasmRef) => WasmI32
 ```

-Retrieves the unsigned 31-bit integer value from the provided `WasmRef` if it represents a WasmI31 Reference.
+Retrieves the unsigned 31-bit integer value from the provided `WasmRef`.

-NOTE: This function will throw a runtime error if the provided reference is not a WasmI31 Reference.
+NOTE: This function will trap if the provided reference is not a `ref i31`.

 Parameters: